 Protect Park Vegetation

 Trees and shrubs are crucial to provide some shade and wind break.
 Help protect this valuable vegetation.
-Do not attach anything to campground trees (but clothes line may be strong between posts).
+Do not attach anything to campground trees (but clothes line may be strung between posts).
 All camping gear must be free standing.
 Respect closed areas of the park.

 No Wood Fires